VATSALVARSHNEY108/B.O.I.-MARK-2/replit.md

 # AI Desktop Automation Controller

 ## Overview
 An intelligent desktop automation tool powered by Google's Gemini AI that interprets natural language commands and executes them on desktop computers.
+Now enhanced with **advanced messaging capabilities** to send SMS, emails, and files to contacts using natural language.
 Built with Python 3.11 and designed to make computer automation accessible to non-technical users.

 ## Project Architecture